 Lower oestrogen levels may harm your bones and cause osteoporosis.
 During and after the menopause, bones become less strong and the body is less able to repair any damaged or weakened areas.
 This can result in pain and as the bones become fragile they can break (fracture) with little or no force.
 You’ll find information on this in our booklet Osteoporosis and breast cancer treatment.

-Research has found that gentle, regular exercise such as walking can help improve your feelings of fatigue, even if at first it feels impossible.
+Research has found that regular physical activity such as walking can help improve fatigue, even if at first it feels impossible.

 Changes to skin and hair